 That One Puzzle: The billiard ball puzzle in Silver's Dusty Desert.
 Ironically enough, the Very Hard DLC mission for the stage simply replaces it with a gauntlet of enemies and pits.

-They Wasted a Perfectly Good Character: When one thinks about it, Princess Elise.
+They Wasted a Perfectly Good Character: Taking her backstory into account, Princess Elise.
 The past reveals that the Duke of Soleanna sealed Iblis inside of her when she was just a little girl and told her that she shouldn't cry or else the world will be destroyed.
 An idiotic decision on his part to be sure, considering that she was only a little girl, but it's never shown how much this act of bottling up her sadness and other emotions affected her, instead focusing on her being a MacGuffin Girl and having an apparent crush on Sonic.

 Mephiles as well.
-While he stands as probably the only consistently well-acted and well-written character in the whole game (other than perhaps Shadow, though YMMV on his acting), his motives for his goal and reason for screwing around with the protagonists leave too much to the imagination aside from a comment from Shadow, who believes that he craves destruction.
-He's kept out of being a Generic Doomsday Villain due to him being an active manipulator, but his reasons are unclear.
+While he stands as probably the only consistently well-acted and well-written character in the whole game (other than perhaps Shadow, though YMMV on his acting), his motives for his goal leave too much to the imagination aside from an off-hand comment from Shadow, who believes that he craves destruction.
+Also, Fridge Brilliance suggests that he does have a reason for screwing around with the protagonists the way he does, but again, it's left completely unexplained.
+He's kept out of being a Generic Doomsday Villain due to him being an active manipulator, but his unclear reasons just keep him out of being a Magnificent Bastard.

 They Wasted a Perfectly Good Plot: Blaze is the new living seal of Iblis!
 And now she's gone to another dimension!
 This had potential... then the reset button got pushed...